Pakettikauppa/woo-pakettikauppa/readme.txt

 Yes!
 If you encounter any issues related to this plugin, please report at https://github.com/Seravo/woo-pakettikauppa/issues or to asiakaspalvelu@pakettikauppa.fi

-= Can Shipipping method names be translated? =
+= Can Shipping method names be translated? =

 You can use plugin (f.ex.
 Polylang) to translate shipping method names.